TimNiklasWitte/Deep-reinforcement-learning-SoSe-2022/Homework 03/README.md

 Score (sum of rewards per episode) are logged (tensorboard).

-Note that, code from Tim Niklas Witte's final project of the IANNWTF course was taken to solve this task:
+Note that, code from Tim Niklas Witte's final project of the IANNWTF course was reused to solve this task:
 [Play Flappy Bird by applying Dueling Double Deep Q Learning]( https://github.com/schadenfreude2030/iannwtf-project) In other words, code for the training, agent, Q-network, ReplayMemory and the EpsilonGreedyStrategy are reused and slightly changed for solving this task.